 Building A Community For All People

 At the request of the conference organizers, I smushed two talks into one: Building a Community For Beginners + A Group For All People.
 I gave techniques to build user groups that are welcoming to both beginners and marginalized groups within tech.
-Given November 10, 2017 at Elixir With Love.
+Given November 10, 2017 at Elixir With Love and a slightly updated version at DjangoCon 2018.

 Building A Community For Beginners